 Of course, there are limits.
 You’ll find different limits on the dollar amount that an overdraft protection plan will cover.
 Also, you may have your privileges revoked if you frequently write checks in excess of your available balance.

 The Cost of Overdraft Protection

 Finally, remember the bigger picture.
-If you use overdraft protection too often, it means you’re getting into bad habits that can cost a lot over your lifetime.
+If you use overdraft protection too often, it means you’re getting into bad habits that will cost a lot over your lifetime.
 It’s a sign that you haven’t managed your cash-flow well.
-Although bounced checks don't show up on your credit report, they can affect small banks and credit unions evaluate your creditworthiness.
+Although bounced checks don't show up on your credit report, they can affect how small banks and credit unions evaluate your creditworthiness.